Examine new challenges to national security.

 The program is led by Annie Morgan ’06, a Gettysburg College alumna, adjunct professor of political science, and current Department of Defense attorney engaged in investigation of torture and other human rights violations.

 Recurring session dates to be announced, but you must be available every Tuesday while classes are in session 6:30-9 p.m. to apply.
-The program will meet roughly every 3 weeks.
+The program will meet roughly every 3 weeks at that time.